Full Episode

 About Miles @milesobrien

-Miles O’Brien is veteran, independent journalist who focuses on science, technology and aerospace.
+Miles O’Brien is a veteran, independent journalist who focuses on science, technology and aerospace.

-For nearly seventeen of his thirty-two years in the news business, he worked for CNN as the science, environment and aerospace space correspondent and the anchor of various programs, including American Morning.
+For nearly seventeen of his thirty-nine years in the news business, he was a staff correspondent and anchor with CNN, based in Atlanta and New York.
+He served as the science, environment and aerospace correspondent and the anchor of various programs, including American Morning.

-While at CNN, he secured a deal with NASA to become the first journalist to fly on the space shuttle.
+While at CNN, O’Brien secured a deal with NASA to become the first journalist to fly on the space shuttle.
 The project ended with the loss of Columbia and her crew in 2003 – a story he told to the world in a critically acclaimed sixteen-hour marathon of live coverage.
+He later served for ten years as a member of the NASA Advisory Council, offering strategic advice to the NASA administrator.

-Prior to joining CNN, he worked as a reporter at television stations in Boston, Tampa, Albany, NY and St. Joseph, MO.
+Prior to joining CNN, he worked as a reporter at television stations in St. Joseph, MO, Albany, NY, Tampa, FL and Boston.
 He began his television career as a desk assistant at WRC-TV in Washington, DC.

-O’Brien is an accomplished aviator and aircraft owner who often pilots his airplane to assignments, and is frequently called upon to explain the world of aviation to a mass audience.
+O’Brien is an accomplished pilot and is frequently called upon to explain the world of aviation to a mass audience.

-He has won numerous awards over the years, including a half-dozen Emmys, and a Peabody and DuPont for his coverage of Hurricane Katrina and its aftermath.
+He has won numerous awards over the years, including six Emmys, a Peabody and a DuPont.

 Full Bio